PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 I feel very silly about this, which is also a benefit of this writing exercise: I get to see things that could have worked had I done them slightly differently.

-Anyway, let's get back to the past days where I thought my Rust scrapper fundamentally couldn't work.
+Anyway, let's get back to the past days when I thought my Rust scrapper fundamentally couldn't work.

 At this point, it felt very clear to me that my current track wasn't working, and Rust was not the best language for this project.
 Even a small project had a non-trivial compile time, which was a handicap when I needed to try lots of small experiments.
 And given the subject matter (web scrapping), JavaScript was an obvious candidate.